s-dimaio/com.dimapp.echobyamazon/README.md

 ## Contributing

 We welcome contributions to improve this app!
-Please feel free to submit pull requests or open issues for any bugs or feature requests.
+Please feel free to submit pull requests or open issues for any bugs or feature requests but please read our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing Guidelines](CONTRIBUTING.md) before submitting.

 ## Disclaimer